kermitt2/grobid_client_python/Readme.md

 ## Todo

-Benchmarking with more files (e.g. million ISTEX PDF).
+Benchmarking with many more files (e.g. million ISTEX PDF).
 Also implement existing GROBID services for text input (date, name, affiliation/address, raw bibliographical references, etc.).
 Better support for parameters (including elements where to put coordinates).

 ## License and contact